brybarrett/Harry-Yates/README.md

 A Web Developer focused on TypeScript, React, and Three.js.

 <!-- WEATHER_START -->
-Based in Stockholm, where the temperature is 12°C, right now an overcast sky, draped in a monotone grey that could very well match Pantone's 'Quiet Gray' (PANTONE 14-4107 TCX), suggests the sun has taken a personal day, likely without approval.
+Based in Stockholm, where the temperature is 12°C, right now scattered clouds meander across the sky, each seemingly avoiding one another in an exercise of awkward social distancing.
 <!-- WEATHER_END -->

 <p align="left">